pyrotek45/avon/tutorial/FEATURES.md

 - **Indentation is automatically dedented** (based on first non-whitespace character)
 - Any expression can be interpolated with `{expr}`
 - Lists expand to newline-separated items
-- Escape hatch for literal braces (see below)
+- Multi-brace delimiters for literal braces (see below)

 **Indentation:** The column position of the first non-whitespace character in a template becomes the baseline.
 All lines are dedented by that amount.
 This lets you indent templates naturally to match your code structure: